-Data sheets for chemicals used within the School are kept and maintained by the appropriate Health and Safety representative of the relevant department.
-Instructions for the storage and safe handling of such chemicals are issued by the appropriate representative, who is also responsible for ensuring compliance.
+Data sheets for chemicals used within the School are kept and maintained by the Head of the relevant department.
+Instructions for the storage and safe handling of such chemicals are issued by the Head of Department (HoD)who is also responsible for ensuring compliance.